Getting things fixed: Top-ranked LSU women’s basketball returns home with eye on cleaning up mistakes from opening loss | Tiger Rag

 “The film will not be about missed shots,” Mulkey continued.
 “The film will be about defense.
 What are you doing?
 What are you doing?
 The film will be about just (lack of) grit and guts and that on that floor the other day.
 They need to tell me why.”

-LSU (0-1) will attempt to turn the page to happier times in Thursday’s home opener against Queens College (0-1) at 7 p.m. at the Pete Maravich Assembly Center.
+LSU (0-1) will attempt to turn the page to happier times in Thursday’s home opener against Queens University (0-1) at 7 p.m. at the Pete Maravich Assembly Center.
 The game will be streamed by the SEC Network+ and carried locally by 107.3-FM.

 Fans are urged to get to the arena by 6:20 p.m. to watch the 2022-23 national championship banner be unveiled and the team receive their title rings.